GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-domainless-iam.md

   }
 ```

 This proposal addresses the issue by changing the module-level interface to support different principal types.
-The original goal for `group_iam` -- to allow for better readability -- is preserved at the cost of a slight increase in verbosity, from having to specify the principal type for each principal
+The original goal for `group_iam` -- to allow for better readability -- is preserved at the cost of the slight increase in verbosity due to having to specify the principal type.

-The trade-off in verbosity is accetable since it makes the new interface a lot more flexible, introducing support for types like `principal:` and `principalSet:` which are becoming more and more common.
+The trade-off in verbosity seems acceptable as it makes the new interface more flexible, and allows using the interface for `principal:` and `principalSet:` types, which are becoming more and more important to support.

-FAST code would be unchanged, as the `groups` local already contains the principal prefix for each "group", either interpolated or passed in by the user.
+FAST code remains unchanged, as the `groups` local already contains a prefix for each principal, either interpolated or passed in by the user.

-This module-level variable definition would change only its name and description:
+The module-level variable definition changes only its name and description:

 ```hcl
 variable "iam_principals" {